jakegodsall/road-traffic-accidents-2019/README.md

 ## Introduction

-The following report is an analysis of traffic accidents in the United Kingdom during 2019, based on the freely available data published by the Department for Transport ADD REF.
+The following report is an analysis of traffic accidents in the United Kingdom during 2019, based on the freely available data published by the Department for Transport.

 ## Table of Contents